pschafran/pschafran.github.io/_posts/2024-04-30-hornwort-genomes.markdown

 <img src="/docs/assets/images/Hornwortgenomes_fig5a.png" alt="UpSet plot ordered by degree">

-<p>To make the bar charts of gene counts with in each category in, read in the categorized files:
+<p>To make the bar charts of gene counts with in each category in, read in the categorized files, including the `Orthogroups_UnassignedGenes.tsv` file produced by OrthoFinder:
 </p>

 ```R